Palo Alto Office

 In all of these brow lift cases, any incisions are carefully closed after the adjustments are made and, in the case of coronal and hairline brow lifts, the remaining skin is put back into place.

-Prior to surgery you will meet the anesthesia team and likely will be asked to review your allergies and major medical history.
-You’ll be given a medication to help you relax.
+Prior to surgery, you will meet the anesthesia team and likely will be asked to review your allergies and major medical history.
+You’ll be given medication to help you relax.
 Patients will be unconscious for the duration of the procedure.
 When you wake up after your brow lift there will be a soft dressing around the top of your head and a single small drain that is removed on the first day after surgery.
 We work hard with the anesthesiologist to minimize any nausea or pain after surgery.
 After one to two hours of recovery, you can be discharged from the surgery center with a family member or friend to drive you home.
 We ask that someone stay with you for the first 24 hours after surgery.

 What should I expect after my forehead lift surgery?